Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition

 \section{Conclusion and Future work}

-In this paper, we propose an efficient pyramid channel attention network (EPCA-Net) for automatic PM detection based on fundus images, which explores the global and local lesion information to recalibrate the feature maps adaptively.
-Given that the existing publicly available PM dataset scale is small, we construct a new PM detection benchmark, which will be released.
-The comprehensive experiments on four datasets demonstrate the superiority of our EPCA-Net over state-of-the-art deep networks.
-In addition, we attempt to adapt the pre-trained natural image models for fundus image-based PM detection by using the pretraining-and-finetuning paradigm and taking attention modules as the adapters.
-The results show the potential of designing medical vision adapters to explore large pre-trained models for medical image analysis.
-The code of this paper will be avaiable at \url{https://github.com/TommyLitlle/EPCANet}
+In this paper, we propose an EPCA-Net for automatic PM recognition based on fundus images, which adaptively recalibrates the feature maps by mining the global-local pathology distribution information.
+Considering that most existing PM recognition datasets are private, we construct a PM recognition benchmark by collecting fundus images of PM from publicly available datasets.
+The comprehensive experiments on four datasets demonstrate the superiority of our EPCA-Net over state-of-the-art deep neural networks.
+The EPCA-Net has the potential to be deployed on ophthalmic equipment, which has the potential to be a computer-aided diagnosis (CAD) tool for PM screening and diagnosis, advancing precision diagnosis and scientific research development.
+Moreover, we are the first to adapt the pre-trained natural image models to the PM recognition task by medical vision adapter design with the help of the pretraining-and-finetuning paradigm.
+This provides new insights into utilizing large pre-trained natural image models to tackle PM recognition tasks under limited medical images.
+We hope that our method may prompt the development of domain-knowledge driven-based deep neural network design and adapter design in the PM recognition task and other learning tasks in the limited data regime.
+The code of this paper will be available at \url{https://github.com/TommyLitlle/EPCANet}.